baob/submit-this/README.md

 Configure more environment variables (differently in development and production as above)

 - PORT - the port your server will run on
-- MESSAGE_TEMPLATE - to customise the message and URL created by the bot.
+- SUBMIT_MESSAGE_TEMPLATE - to customise the complete message created by the bot.
+- SUBMIT_LINK_TEMPLATE - to customise the link created by the bot.

 You may find [this formatting guide](https://api.slack.com/reference/surfaces/formatting#linking-urls) useful ... most importantly, it shows how to craft a message with a url linked from alternative text, since this bot will likely be creating long links.